 Listen to the Episode “Iceland’s Thingvellir”

-If you’ve ever visited Iceland, you know the natural beauty of the planes of Thingvellir is something special.
+If you’ve ever visited Iceland, you know that, while there are so many things to do in Iceland, the natural beauty of the planes of Thingvellir is something special.
 But what you may not know, is that this open field was once home to perhaps the oldest governing body of Western Civilization.
 That’s why this week, I chatted with Lee Accomando of The Viking Age Podcast.
 Lee is as entertaining as he is informative about the history of Iceland, and what makes Thingvellir such an amazing historical site.

 The Thing About Thingvellir